-(4) The 2021 amounts in the "Stock Awards" column include a special one-time retention award granted in August 2021 as discussed under "Compensation Discussion and Analysis - Long-Term Equity Incentive Compensation."
+(5) The 2022 amounts in the "Stock Awards" column include a special one-time retention award granted to Messrs.
+Sinha and Koushik, as discussed under "Compensation Discussion and Analysis - Long-Term Equity Incentive Compensation."
 Dollar amounts reported reflect the aggregate fair value determined as of the date of grant in each case calculated in accordance with ASC Topic 718.
-See Note 12, "Share-Based Compensation, Settlement of Share-Based Awards, and Employee Benefit Plans," in the Notes to Consolidated Financial Statements included in the Annual Report on Form 10-K for the fiscal year ended December 31, 2021 for the relevant assumptions used in the calculation of these amounts.
+See Note 12, "Share-Based Compensation and Employee Benefit Plans," in the Notes to Consolidated Financial Statements included in the Annual Report on Form 10-K for the fiscal year ended December 31, 2022 for the relevant assumptions used in the calculation of these amounts.
 The amounts reported for these awards may not represent the amount that the NEO will actually realize from the award through applicable vesting dates.